Article written by

 Cons of Cannabis Topicals

-- Efficacy of topicals and salves is yet to be determined.
+- The efficacy of topicals and salves is yet to be determined.

-- Same issues as tinctures and edibles with regards to cannabinoid-terpenoid consistency.
+- Same issues as tinctures and edibles about cannabinoid-terpenoid consistency.

 - Absorption can be quite slow.